|

 Originally the Laguna was a vast mosaic of vernal pools, lakes, marshes, woodlands and grasslands.
 Many of the watercourses have been straightened or have filled with sediment, and many of the marshes and wetlands have been built on or drained for agriculture.
 Many species of birds, fish, mammals, and plants that used to be abundant have disappeared along with their diminishing habitat.
 As the areas of existing wetlands and waterways shrink, what is left becomes ever more valuable.
 The wetlands of the Laguna that remain act as a biological filter for water, provide storage capacity for floodwaters, provide valuable wildlife habitat, and important recreational opportunities for people.

 Most of Cotati's creek channels have been channelized and the banks either denuded or overgrown with invasive species such as blackberry.
 The Cotati Creek Critters, working with the support of the Laguna de Santa Rosa Foundation, the City of Cotati and the Sonoma County Water Agency (SCWA), has been sponsoring volunteer creek restoration efforts since 1998, particularly since receiving an Urban Streams Restoration Grant from the California Department of Water Resources in 2005.
-This has allowed us to plant and maintain well over 1,600 native trees and shrubs along the Laguna in Cotati.
+This has allowed us to plant and maintain 2,000 native trees and shrubs along the Laguna in Cotati.
+Since then hundreds of understory plants – native grasses, sedges, and rushes - have been planted as well.

 Back to Top